cryostatio/cryostat-legacy/COMMANDS.md

     ###### synopsis
     Connect to a target JVM.
-One argument is expected, which is the hostname (`foo`) or address (`10.130.0.4`) of the target JVM with an optional port number (`1234`).
+One argument is expected, which is the hostname (`foo`) or address (`10.130.0.4`) of the target JVM with an optional port number (`1234`), or a JMX service URL.
 The default RJMX port used if unspecified is 9091.
     ###### see also
     [`disconnect`](#disconnect)